eloj/radix-sorting/README.md

 effort in my experiments.
 You don't want to add too many conditionals to the histogram loop.

-### <a name="column-skipping"></a >Column skipping
+### <a name="column-skipping"></a >Column skipping / Trivial Passes

 If every key has the same value for a key-radix aligned portion, then the sort loop for that column will simply be a copy from one buffer to another, which is a waste.

-Fortunately detecting this is easy, and does not -- as is sometimes shown -- require a loop over the histogram _looking_ for a non-zero count and checking if it's equal the number of keys being sorted.
+Fortunately detecting a 'trivial pass' is easy, and does not -- as is sometimes shown -- require a loop over the histogram _looking_ for a non-zero count and checking if it's equal the number of keys being sorted.

 Instead we can simply _sample any key_, and check the corresponding histogram entries directly.